 Item Contents Error and Solution The action for the error is displayed.
 Order of generation The order of error occurrence is displayed.
-[Error time] First two digits of the year/Last two digits of the year The date and time of error occurrence is displayed.
+(A value in the range of 0 to 65535 is stored.)
+[Error time] First two digits of the year/Last two digits of the year [Error time] Month/Day The date and time of error occurrence is displayed.
 (When the tens place of Month, Hour and Second is 0, the date and time are displayed without 0.)
-[Error time] Month/Day [Error time] Hour/Minute [Error time] Second/No Use Error code details 1 to Error code details 10 The value in the remote buffer memory Error code details 1 to 10 of when an error occurs stored.
+[Error time] Hour/Minute [Error time] Second/No Use Error code details 1 to Error code details 10 The value in the remote buffer memory Error code details 1 to 10 of when an error occurs stored.

 - The error history registers 15 errors at a maximum.
-If 16 or more errors occur, errors are deleted from the oldest. - If the same error occurs continuously, only the error that occurred first is stored to the error history. - Even after the power of the module is turned off and on, the error history remains. - To initialize the error history, set "Method selection" to "Error history clear request" on the "Command Execution of Slave Station" window and click the [Execute] button.
+If 16 or more errors occur, errors are deleted from the oldest. - If the same error occurs continuously, only the error that occurred first is stored to the error history. - Even after the power of the module is turned off and on, the error history remains. - To initialize the error history, set "Method selection" to "Error history clear request" on the "Command Execution of Device Station" window and click the [Execute] button.

-(2) Checking by CH□ Latest error code (RWr22, RWr3A)
+(2) Checking by CH Latest error code (RWr22, RWr3A)